TejveerSingh13/ML-AI-python/README.md

 The Repository will act as a Pathway that i will be following to get myself introduced and comfortable with ML and AI concepts.

 # Basics Notes
+Some steps usefull -> load data. check columns, info, draw snspairplots for smaller data, check distributions ,find correlation and heat map and look for correlation with the variable we want to predict or is dependent.

 # Learning process for a ML Model -